kidlat2024/kidlatnews/content/page/The Definitive Timeline of Philippine History.md

 - <span class=year>900 CE</span> Frustrated by the Filipino natives’ propensity to forget their debts, moped-riding Bumbays introduce the Brahmic writing script Kawi to the islands to have a paper record of who owes what.

-- <span class=year>1240</span> Arabs introduce Islam to Sulu, where it spread througout the archipelago.
+- <span class=year>1240</span> Arab traders introduce the trendy new religion of Islam to Sulu, where it spread throughout the archipelago.
 Native Filipinos who keep several wives and slaves now have a convenient religious justification for it.

 - <span class=year>1258</span> Muslim principality of Manila is founded on the southern shores of Pasig River.
 The name comes from the manila folders and envelopes which grow on manila trees abundant in the area, trade in which brings modest prosperity to the fledgling settlement.